Codeception/codeception.github.com/_posts/2019-10-22-codeception-4.0-and-beyond.markdown

 date: 2019-10-22 01:03:50
 ---

-### Codeception 4.0 is coming, 5.0 is on the way.
-Be prepared!

 Today we would like to share our plans for the future of Codeception.
 We are going to release two major versions soon and we are ready to do so!